ultralytics/ultralytics/docs/en/datasets/detect/lvis.md

 ---
 comments: true
-description: Learn how LVIS, a leading dataset for object detection and segmentation, integrates with Ultralytics.
-Discover ways to use it for training YOLO models.
+description: Discover the LVIS dataset by Facebook AI Research, a benchmark for object detection and instance segmentation with a large, diverse vocabulary.
+Learn how to utilize it.
-keywords: Ultralytics, LVIS dataset, object detection, YOLO, YOLO model training, image segmentation, computer vision, deep learning models
+keywords: LVIS dataset, object detection, instance segmentation, Facebook AI Research, YOLO, computer vision, model training, LVIS examples
 ---

 # LVIS Dataset